The Lacassane Company

-The Lacassane Company is a land management company, with a goal of sustainable land management using an environmental management scheme that involves a host of tools including holistic management.
-Located primarily in Jefferson Davis and Cameron parish, with property in Ragley, Louisiana, the company headquarters is in Lake Charles, Louisiana.
+The Lacassane Company is a privately held land management and real estate company based in Lake Charles, Louisiana.
+It owns and manages approximately 21,000 acres of agricultural land, marsh and coastal prairie in Jefferson Davis, Cameron and Beauregard parishes, where it operates rice and cattle enterprises, leases land for oil and gas development and manages wetlands mitigation banks and guided hunting operations.
+The company is also the parent of the Louisiana Native Seed Company and the Lacassane Club, a private waterfowl hunting club.

 History

 Founded in 1929, by eight Lake Charles area businessmen, with land purchased from Jim Gardiner.
 The company was formed with 2250 common shares of stock with share-holders including, W. P. Weber, H. G. Chalkley, C. O. Noble, Henry Pomeroy, George M. King and Frank Roberts, M. J. Muller, and purchased 21,000 acres that included farm machinery, implements, stock, and cattle bought for $380,000.00, that included what was the Lowery and Illinois plantations, that became known as "The Illinois Plant", and "The Lowery Plant".

 The Lacassane company continued with the previous form of tenant farming, increasing the original cattle herd, establishing trapping, hunting, oil and gas leases, and then the wetlands mitigation project.
 The Lacassine National Wildlife Refuge was established in 1937, when the company sold 13,000 acres south of the Illinois Plant to the United States Government for $51,774.00.